bryanbraun/bryanbraun.github.io/_posts/2019-03-28-the-unique-power-of-games-in-building-intuition.md

   * In [Lemonade Stand](https://en.wikipedia.org/wiki/Lemonade_Stand), the forces driving sales are similar to the forces driving sales in the real world, so the intuition about supply and demand translates.
   * In [Universe Sandbox](https://en.wikipedia.org/wiki/Universe_Sandbox), the astrophysics is similar to real astrophysics, so the intuition about n-body gravity translates.

+[RollerCoaster Tycoon](https://en.wikipedia.org/wiki/RollerCoaster_Tycoon), [Powder Toy](https://en.wikipedia.org/wiki/The_Powder_Toy), [Factorio](https://en.wikipedia.org/wiki/Factorio)… all of them build intuition by mirroring the real world in some way.
 Pure entertainment games like Starcraft and Fortnite also build intuition.
 It's just that the intuition just isn't very useful outside of the game.

 ## Where intuition comes from